land due diligence

 Land located near a body of water can be extremely valuable, but this proximity can also create several potential issues, so be sure you understand the ramifications of your particular location.

-Do you want to check if your property is in a flood zone?
-You can do this by visiting FEMA.gov, using the NFHL Viewer, or the Obie Risk Map, and following the instructions in the video above.
+If you're looking for the free way to check if your property is in a flood zone, you can do this by visiting FEMA.gov, using the NFHL Viewer, or the Obie Risk Map, and following the instructions in the video above.

 8. Perc Test or Sewer System